lightscapevr/website/markdown/getting-started-quest.md

 # Oculus Quest

-Oculus Quest and Quest 2 are supported and give almost the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
+Oculus Quest, Quest 2 and Quest Pro are supported and give almost the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
 They work without needing a beefy VR-ready PC.
 They can work in purely standalone mode to view cloud models, or they can work together with a PC or Mac